rails/webpacker/README.md

 ./bin/webpack
 ```

-Once you start this development server, Webpacker will automatically start proxying all
+Once you start this webpack development server, Webpacker will automatically start proxying all
 webpack asset requests to this server.
-When you stop the server, it'll revert back to
+When you stop this server, Rails will detect
-on-demand compilation.
+that it's not running and Rails will revert back to on-demand compilation _if_ you have
+the `compile` option set to true in your `config/webpacker.yml`

 You can use environment variables as options supported by
 [webpack-dev-server](https://webpack.js.org/configuration/dev-server/) in the